 Personal credit ban helps protect against identity theft

 You can make it more difficult to take out new loans in your name by declaring a voluntary credit ban, which is subject to charge.
 If you declare a credit ban, you will receive a separate document that enables you to prove your creditworthiness when you want to take out a new loan.

 However, bear in mind that not every service provider checks customers’ credit records when making contracts such as hire purchase agreements.
 Your personal credit ban does not guarantee full protection against identity thefts.

 Legal expense insurance for home insurance covers legal expenses in the case of identity theft

 If you become a victim of identity theft and the case becomes subject to police investigation and then to court proceedings, Pohjola Insurance’s legal expenses insurance for home insurance can be of help.
 The legal expenses insurance also covers the costs of legal representation and court proceedings in the event of identity theft.

 Contact your insurance company when the pre-trial investigation of the case has ended and the matter is submitted for legal proceedings.

-In addition, the OP-Visa Gold and OP-Visa Platinum cards include identity theft protection, which helps to identify the harm caused by identity theft.
+In addition, the OP-Visa Platinum card include identity theft protection, which helps to identify the harm caused by identity theft.